 The word “reave” means to be torn or split.
 The death of someone we are close to, tears us and splits us apart.
 Part of us knows the person has gone and part of us knows it cannot be true – that it can never be true.
 We cannot understand how the world can go on when he or she is no longer in it.
 Our world is blasted apart.
 The loss of someone we love always has a profound impact upon us but sometimes a death is also traumatic and then we are struggling with both grief and trauma.

 Normal grief has enough trauma of its own.
 But there are also griefs which are so torn and so split – by circumstances, by the complexities of the relationship by not being able to get to the person before they died, that grief cannot find its way.
 In these circumstances, healing cannot begin.
 The mind loses its footing and stumbles, and something is needed to support the process of grieving.
 Trauma therapy is one way to offer that support.
-I offer online bereavement therapy based in Bedfordshire and Devon.
+I offer online bereavement therapy based in Devon.
 The approach I use for traumatic and complex grief is EMDR which is an evidence-based trauma therapy.

 EMDR is recommended by NICE (The National Institute for Health and Care Excellence) and by the World Health Organisation for the treatment of trauma.
 When a death has been traumatic it can lead to complex grief which means that the process of grieving may become stuck and it becomes very difficult or impossible to engage with life in the present or to connect fully with other people.